5 Tips that will help your Non profit save time and money

 Yes, we are all doing our very best to achieve what we can, but… what if we could do even more by using what we have?

 Let’s imagine we have a limited budget for an environmental campaign we absolutely want to put forward.
 We know in advance the campaign will have a limited reach because of our limited resources.
 But why should this be so?
-There are maybe other non-profits who have a similar or complementary campaign that could give us a hand and multiply the effects of our campaign.
+There are maybe other organizations who have a similar or complementary campaign that could give us a hand and multiply the effects of our campaign.
 Let’s contact them.
 Or maybe a foundation with similar goals is also willing to work with us.

 We are not saying this does not happen already, just that it doesn’t happen as often as it is possible to.